gaurav-digiflux/nikshay-setu-readme/README.md

 # Ni-Kshay SETU | Support to End TUberculosis

-The Ni-Kshay SETU app (https://nikshay-setu.in/), already with 44K+ subscribers, empowers healthcare providers to make informed decisions and contributes to India's mission to combat tuberculosis.
-Available on web, Android, and iOS platforms in 8 languages, it offers real-time updates, interactive modules, and personalized insights, revolutionizing TB knowledge management and accessibility across India.
+The Ni-kshay Setu app ([https://nikshay-setu.in/](https://nikshay-setu.in/)), already with **44K+ subscribers**, empowers healthcare providers to make informed decisions and contributes to India's mission to combat tuberculosis.
+Available on [web](https://nikshay-setu.in/), [Android](https://play.google.com/store/apps/details?id=com.iiphg.tbapp&pli=1), and [iOS](https://apps.apple.com/in/app/ni-kshay-setu/id1631331386) platforms in 8 languages, it offers real-time updates, interactive modules, and personalized insights, revolutionizing TB knowledge management and accessibility across India.

 ## Table of Contents